MicrosoftDocs/dynamics-365-customer-engagement/ce/common-scheduler/developer/territory-hierarchies.md

 1. In the **Retrieve resources query** section, create a new query and name it.

-1. Insert the following code snipped in the new query definition:
+1. Insert the following code snippet in the new query definition:

       ```XML